TB: What You Need to Know

 Do You Know the Facts about Tuberculosis?

-World TB Day was commemorated on 24 March 2012.
+World TB Day is commemorated on 24 March.
 Every year, the Western Cape Government's Department of Health creates awareness about the causes, symptoms and treatment available for this infectious disease.

 What is TB?